 - 3 The Prosecutions Division advises upon and prosecutes criminal cases in all the courts of Hong Kong.
 Government Counsel across the Division prosecute in trials; appear in appeals, applications for bail and asset recovery cases; and assist the coroner in inquests.
 Most cases in the Magistrates' Courts are prosecuted by Court Prosecutors.
 Some cases are briefed out to members of the Bar and solicitors in private practice.
-The Division also advises law enforcement agencies and other government departments and agencies on criminal law and procedure, and the effects of legislation. - 4 The advisory function of the Prosecutions Division is performed by Government Counsel in various sections.
-One section is involved in the Division's training and management matters; other sections are involved in the preparation of cases for trial; whilst specialist sections advise on areas as diverse as corruption, fraud, labour and immigration, vice, obscenity, gambling, anti-terrorism, triads and organised crime, human rights and the Basic Law, complaints against the Police, narcotics, recovery of the proceeds of crime, customs and excise, computer crime, copyright and market misconduct. - 5 In 2023, the aim of the programme was generally met and the overall performance under the programme was satisfactory.
+Besides, the Division advises law enforcement agencies and other government departments and agencies on criminal law and procedure, and the effects of legislation.
+Meanwhile, the Division also supports the work of the Secretary for Justice's Office. - 4 The advisory function of the Prosecutions Division is performed by Government Counsel in various sections.
+One section is involved in the Division's training and management matters; other sections are involved in the preparation of cases for trial; whilst specialist sections advise on areas as diverse as corruption, fraud, labour and immigration, vice, obscenity, gambling, anti-terrorism, triads and organised crime, human rights and the Basic Law, complaints against the Police, narcotics, recovery of the proceeds of crime, customs and excise, computer crime, copyright and market misconduct. - 5 In 2024, the aim of the programme was generally met and the overall performance under the programme was satisfactory.